-IUSON faculty, staff, and students must adhere to the IU and IUSON policies and procedures and HIPAA obligations related to patient privacy, confidentiality and code of conduct at all times when using the Internet and social media sites.
+IUSON faculty, staff, and students must adhere to the IU and IUSON policies and procedures and HIPAA obligations related to patient privacy, confidentiality, and code of conduct at all times when using the Internet and social media sites.
 IUSON policies toward the use of social media are guided by the National Council of State Boards of Nursing.
 In the event that a violation of the social networking policy has occurred, the student's case will be handled according to the IUSON process for dealing with academic misconduct as outlined in the IUPUI Bulletin and IU Code of Student, Ethics Rights and Responsibilities.
 Students who violate the policy are subject to disciplinary actions which may lead to dismissal from the program.
-For more details, please see Policy F_09.
+IUPUI Policy F\09